 About Acute Myeloid Leukemia (AML): There is an increasing unmet need in AML due to growing incidence, lac of new treatment options and an aging population.
 It is estimated that >70% of these patients have a poor outcome.
 Of the estimated 19,520 new patients in the US, only approximately 45% of these patients receive a hematopoietic stem cell transplant (SCT).
 While transplant offers benefit, more than half of these patients will have a relapse of their leukemia.
 For high risk patients, the one year mortality rate is 90%.
 There are no new treatment options available for patients with relapsed AML following SCT treatment or that had been transplant ineligible.

-ABOUT MM: Multiple Myeloma accounts for about 10% - 15% of all hematologic malignancies and primarily affects older individuals, with approximately 30,770 new cases.
+About Multiple Myeloma: Multiple Myeloma accounts for about 10% - 15% of all hematologic malignancies and primarily affects older individuals, with approximately 30,770 new cases.
 Though significant progress has been made for the treatment of myeloma patients extending survival beyond 7 years, the vast majority, however, relapse requiring further treatment.
 Similar to activities demonstrated by adoptive cellular therapies in other cancers, T-cell based treatments have the potential to shift the paradigm in myeloma.

-ABOUT AIM 101: AIM 101 is a PLGA-PEG based nanoparticle decorated with HLA presenting disease-relevant antigens and humanized stimulatory ligands.
-To enhance engagement with targeted T cell subtypes, aAPCs can be designed to increase trafficking to lymph nodes.
-AIM 1010 is an ideal application for rapid loading and delivery of known tumor associated antigens of choice or neoantigens corresponding to individual patients.
+About AIM™ nanoparticle (direct injection): AIM™ nanoparticle (direct injection) is a PLGA-PEG based nanoparticle decorated with HLA presenting disease-relevant antigens and humanized stimulatory ligands.
+To enhance engagement with targeted T cell subtypes, AIM™ nanoparticles can be designed to increase trafficking to lymph nodes.
+AIM™ nanoparticle (direct injection) is an ideal application for rapid loading and delivery of known tumor associated antigens of choice or neoantigens corresponding to individual patients.